clockworkgr/bitshares-witness-monitor/README.md

 `backup_key`
 The public signing key of your backup witness to be used when switching.

+`recap_time`
+The interval in minutes on which bot will auto-notify telegram user of latest stats (if authenticated).

 `reset_period`
 The time after which the missed blocks counter is reset for the session in seconds.